 funny, cute, clever, and artsy.

-Pete's a Pizza by William Steig is a funny family
+Pete's a Pizza by William Steig is a funny family bonding book.
+(He is not really a pizza.) :)

 The Year at Maple Hill Farm by Alice and Martin